Fagin: Media portrayals

 In the 1985 miniseries, Fagin is portrayed by Eric Porter.

 In Disney's animated version, Oliver & Company (1988), Fagin is a kind-hearted but poor man living in New York City.
 He lives in poverty with his five dogs and is desperately searching for money to repay his debts to a ruthless loan shark.
 This version does away with the moral quandary of child exploitation as all the characters are dogs who have no real need for money and genuinely want to help their owner.
 Informed by earlier portrayals, he retains a large nose, red hair, and a green coat, but his racial characteristics, religion or "Jewishness" play no role in his character.
 He is voiced by the Italian-American Dom DeLuise.

 In 1994, Oliver! was revived in London.
 Fagin was played by many noted British actors and comedians, including Jonathan Pryce, George Layton, Jim Dale, Russ Abbot, Barry Humphries (who had played Mr Sowerberry in the original 1960 London production of Oliver!) and Robert Lindsay, who won an Olivier Award for his performance.
 The different actors playing Fagin were distinguished by their different costumes, especially their coats.
 Pryce used a patched red and brown coat, while Lindsay used the traditional dark green overcoat seen in the 1968 film version.

 In the 1996-1997 Saban's Adventures of Oliver Twist series, Fagin is voiced by Brian George.
 In this version, instead of a human, he resembles a wise, old, and kind red fox.

 In Disney's live action television production Oliver Twist (1997), Fagin is played by Richard Dreyfuss.

 In the film Twisted (1996), a film loosely based on Dickens's Oliver Twist, the Fagin character is played by actor William Hickey.

 In the miniseries Escape of the Artful Dodger (2001), Fagin is played by actor Christopher Baz.

 In the film Twist (2003), a film also loosely based on Dickens' Oliver Twist, Fagin is played by actor Gary Farmer.

 In a 2007 BBC television adaptation, Fagin is played by Timothy Spall.
 Contrary to his appearance in the novel, he is beardless and overweight in this version.
 He is also a more sympathetic character.

-In December 2008, Oliver! was revived at the Theatre Royal, Drury Lane, London with Rowan Atkinson playing the character.
-This role was taken over by Omid Djalili in July 2009.
-He was succeeded by Russ Abbot in June 2010.
+In December 2008, Oliver! was revived at the Theatre Royal, Drury Lane, London with Rowan Atkinson playing the character followed by Omid Djalili, Russ Abbot and Griff Rhys Jones.
+The production toured the UK and Ireland in 2011 to 2013 with Neil Morrissey and Brian Conley sharing the role.

 In 2015–16, BBC2's Dickensian Fagin was played by the actor Anton Lesser.

 In 2023, in the New York City Center Encores! revival of Oliver!, Fagin was played by Raúl Esparza and Gavin Lee.

-In 2022 he was portrayed by Christopher Eccleston in the children's television series Dodger.
+In 2022, he was portrayed by Christopher Eccleston in the children's television series Dodger.

+In 2023, he was portrayed by David Thewlis in the Disney's historical drama The Artful Dodger.

+In 2024, Oliver! was revived at Chichester Festival Theatre, followed by a West End transfer at the Gielgud Theatre with Simon Lipkin playing the character.